Jaime Teevan: Research and awards

 Teevan has published over 100 papers at international conferences and journals and received many awards for her papers.
 Much of her work focuses on information retrieval, human-computer interaction, and the future of work.
 She co-authored the first book on collaborative information seeking, and edited a book on Personal Information Management (PIM).

 Teevan is particularly known for the work she has done on personalized search.
 According to the Technology Review, Teevan "is a leader in using data about people's knowledge, preferences, and habits to help them manage information."

 Teevan also works on 'microproductivity,' breaking down complex tasks into a series of microtasks that can be completed more easily and efficiently.
 She developed the concept of selfsourcing, where microtasks are completed by the task owner rather than crowd workers.
 A 2017 article in the New York Magazine quotes her as saying, "I could probably pretty easily find an extra hour in my day at work, just in these little micro-moments of time when I’m not being productive."

 Teevan was named a Technology Review (TR35) 2009 Young Innovator for her research on personalized search and received the CRA-W Borg Early Career Award (BECA) in 2014.
 In 2016 she received the Karen Spärck Jones award from the British Computer Society for her "technically strong and exceptionally creative contributions to the intersection of information retrieval, user experience and social media."

 In 2022, she was inaugurated as a Microsoft Technical Fellow, and named to the 2022 class of ACM Fellows, "for contributions to human-computer interaction, information retrieval, and productivity".
 That same year she also became a member of the SIGCHI and SIGIR Academies.
 In 2023 she was featured in TIME's first ever list of the 100 most influential people in artificial intelligence.

-Teevan also serves on the board of the Computing Research Association (CRA).
+Teevan served on the board of the Computing Research Association (CRA) from 2017-2025.
 In 2025, she was elected to serve as the alumni fellow on the board of the Yale Corporation, Yale University’s governing body.